Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 Constricted or tuberous breasts usually require more than one session as the tissue are abnormally tight and difficult to release and expand adequately with one session.

-Some procedures are better staged (ie a breast lift or mastopexy and breast implant removal) followed by a fat transfer.
+Some procedures need to be staged (ie a breast lift or mastopexy and breast implant removal) followed by a fat transfer.

 How soon after a fat graft to the breast can I have a second surgery?

-If the same liposuction harvest site is to be used, it is more ideal to wait six months so it is fully settled.
+If the same liposuction harvest site is to be used, it is more ideal to wait six to twelve months so it is fully settled.

 Longevity of fat tranfer results